FIRMMsoftware/firmm_docs/docs/FAQ.md

 ## How do I change the FD thresholds?

 The FD thresholds can be adjusted **before beginning a session** by using the settings tab in the FIRMM GUI.
-See our Usage documentation for more information for more information.
+See our Usage documentation for more information.

-## Can I revert to a previously installed version of FIRMM if needed?
+## Can I revert to a previously installed version of FIRMM?

 Users can revert to a previous version of FIRMM if the minor version is the same (e.g. reverting from 2.1.1 to 2.1.0).
 This would normally occur only if a bugfix that was introduced within the minor version caused problems running FIRMM on the user's system.